s-oon/Pensivity/content/portfolio/2023-11_jellyfish-lampshade.md

 ---
 title: Jellyfish Lampshade
+description: A lampshade made to look like a jellyfish.
+alias:
+  - 'jellyfish-lampshade'
 ---
 This beauty took maybe 6 months' worth of Saturday mornings to finish.
 It's made of brass wire, rose quartz, freshwater pearls, organza, tulle with fake pearls, and thread.